-- (a) Saturday, Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's Birthday, and Labour Day and, if Waitangi Day or Anzac Day falls on a weekend, the following Monday. - (b) A day in the period commencing with the 25th day of December in any year and ending with the 15th day of January in the following year.
+- (a) Saturday, Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's Birthday, and Labour Day and, if Waitangi Day or Anzac Day falls on a weekend, the following Monday. - (b) The day observed in the appropriate area as the anniversary of the province of which the area forms a part; and - (c) A day in the period commencing with the 25th day of December in any year and ending with the 15th day of January in the following year.